-Our Reception and Year 1 children begin their journey into reading with daily phonics lessons following the Storytime Phonics programme.
-The systematic synthetic phonics programme ensures that our children develop their essential decoding and encoding skills within the context of real books.
-Storytime Phonics supports Park Street’s reading intent by ensuring that our youngest students develop a love of reading through exposure to engaging books and stories, making connections with their wider curriculum learning.
+Our Reception and Year 1 children begin their journey into reading with daily phonics lessons following the Supersonic Phonics Friends programme.
+The systematic synthetic phonics programme ensures that our children develop their essential decoding and encoding skills and get to know some appealing characters, who will help them along the way!
+Supersonic Phonics Friends supports Park Street’s reading intent by ensuring that our youngest students develop a love of reading through exposure to engaging books and stories, making connections with their wider curriculum learning.

 As our children move through the early stages of acquiring phonics, they practise and embed their learning by reading decodable texts which are matched to the progression of sounds taught in phonics lessons.
 The books are designed to give children the experience of a variety of fiction and non-fiction texts and allow children to practice their phonetic decoding that they have learnt in phonics lessons.
 Children are regularly assessed to determine that the books they read in school and take home are at the correct level for them.